freddyb/homepage/content/pages/02-publications.md

 I have also served on the Program Committee of various conferences.

+* 33rd ACM Conference on Computer and Communications Security (CCS) 2026 in The Hague, The Netherlands.
+* German OWASP Day (GOD), Karlsruhe 2026
+* German OWASP Day (GOD), Düsseldorf 2025
 * Workshop on Measurements, Attacks, and Defenses for the Web (MADWeb) 2025.
 * German OWASP Day (GOD), Leipzig 2024
 * The Network and Distributed System Security (NDSS) Symposium 2023.